royiiix-1/RAGModel_SouthAsianCuisine/README.md

-# South Asian Culinary RAG - Technical Overview
+# South Asian Cuisine RAG - Technical Overview
+⚠️ NOTICE: FOR INTERNAL GROUP USE ONLY

+This codebase and all associated experimental results are for the exclusive use of the assigned group members.
+DO NOT plagiarize, redistribute, or use these materials as your own individual assignment results.
+All work is timestamped and tracked via the project's version control history.

 ## Project Objective
 This system provides grounded culinary information using a Retrieval-Augmented Generation (RAG) framework.
 The core challenge was optimizing a small-scale LLM (Qwen2.5-0.5B) to handle specialized South Asian datasets.